JODONNELL003/the-band/readme.md

 Introduction
 ------------
-This project is about a 1960s style band called the panasonics.
+This project is about a 1960s style band called the Monkees.
-I have been asked to build a website of 4 or 5 pages showcasing the panasonics.
+I have been asked to build a website of 4 or 5 pages showcasing the Monkees.
 The primary target audience is the bands fans who want a way to see where the panasonics are performing and to know more about the members of the band.
 I will include a gallery of events, some sample tracks for download and a contact link.